raydipanwita/Database/README.md

 <!-- OMITTED -->

-Go through these exercises and learn how to setup and gradually build a program which communicates with a database.
+Go through these exercises and learn how to set up and gradually build a program which communicates with a database.

 Some of these challenges include [Process Feedback